briancribb/strpg-hero-source/pages/game/tavares-commercial-freighter.md

 ## Deckplan Details
 The original plans didn't match up properly and didn't always make sense, so I went into Photoshop and played around until I got it right.

 All deck plans are based upon the <strong>Standard Cargo Unit</strong>.
-One SCU is .5 meters on a side and 3 meters tall, for 6.75 cubic meters.
-This means that all decks have a ceiling of less than 3 meters, once evened out for cases where part of the map is two decks tall, like the shuttlebay.
+One SCU is 1.5 meters on a side and 3 meters tall, for 6.75 cubic meters.
+This means that all decks have a ceiling of less than 3 meters to account for the thickness of the floors, and evened out for cases where part of the map is two decks tall, like the shuttlebay.

 Engineering has a slightly higher ceiling than a normal deck because of the shape of the ship.
 (Check out the cross section on the map.)